jkrshw/jessek-blog/content/Posts/pelican-static-blog.md

 [Blogger](www.blogger.com) wasn't really working out.
 A wysiwyg editor is nice and all but code snippets looked awful and the template was over the top.
 I wanted something simpler for my blog and something new to try out.

-The two options I considered were [jekyll](http://jekyllrb.com/) and [Pelican](http://blog.getpelican.com/).
-After a moments deliberation I decided to try out Pelican.
+The two options I considered were [jekyll](http://jekyllrb.com/) and [Pelican](http://blog.getpelican.com/). <!-- PELICAN_END_SUMMARY --> After a moments deliberation I decided to try out Pelican.
 Pelican is written in Python, with only a little Python experience it sounded fun.

 ## Porting